hashicorp/terraform-provider-vault/website/docs/r/database_secret_backend_connection.md

 * `max_connection_lifetime` - (Optional) The maximum number of seconds to keep a connection alive for.

+* `tls_certificate_key` - (Optional) x509 certificate for connecting to the database.
+This must be a PEM encoded version of the private key and the certificate combined.

+* `tls_ca` - (Optional) x509 CA file for validating the certificate presented by the MySQL server.
+Must be PEM encoded.

 ### PostgreSQL Configuration Options

 * `connection_url` - (Required) A URL containing connection information.
 See